MicroEJ/docs/SDK6UserGuide/veePortCreate.rst

 by executing the ``publish`` task.

-An important point to notice is that publishing a VEE Port does not publish the built VEE Port, it publishes all the configuration, dropins and BSP files of the project.
+An important point to notice is that publishing a VEE Port does not publish the built VEE Port, it publishes all the configuration and dropins of the project, as well as the BSP when it is configured in Full Connection mode.
 The VEE Port is then built on the fly when it is required (when building the Executable of an Application for example).

 BSP Connection